oktadev/okta-blog/_source/_posts/2021-08-09-aws-toolkit-for-visual-studio.md

 There's not much going on here, we just present a page for users to understand that they are authenticated and have made it to the profile page.
 You can edit this page with whatever code you feel fits here.

-Finally, you need to edit your `Startup.cs` code to enable authenticate and configure Okta.
+Finally, you need to edit your `Startup.cs` code to enable and configure authentication with Okta.
 Replace the code in this file with the following.

 ```csharp
 using Microsoft.AspNetCore.Builder;